nejci/PRAr/README.md

 - cluster internal and external validation,
 - visualization of clustering results.

-Pepelka includes a lot of artificial and real datasets.
+Pepelka includes a lot of artificial and real-world datasets.

 A pre-release of Pepelka is included here.